lucidsoftware/rules_twirl/README.md

 ## Development
 ### Command Line Twirl Compiler
-This project consists of the Twirl bazel rules and a command line Twirl compiler.
+This project consists of the Twirl Bazel rules and a command line Twirl compiler.
 The command line compiler can be built with
 ```bash
 bazel build //twirl-compiler
 ```